Hosmer, Machado help Padres pull away late, top D-backs 5-2 | News Channel 3-12

 AP Sports Writer

-PHOENIX (AP) — Eric Hosmer hit a go-ahead RBI single in the eighth, Manny Machado added an RBI double and the San Diego Padres beat the Arizona Diamondbacks 5-2.
+PHOENIX (AP) — Eric Hosmer hit a go-ahead single in the eighth inning, Manny Machado added an RBI double and the San Diego Padres beat the Arizona Diamondbacks 5-2.
 The game was tied at 2 when Machado led off the eighth with a single before stealing second base and advancing to third on a wild pitch.
 Hosmer followed with his second single of the game that scored Machado.
 Joe Musgrove threw six innings for the Padres with eight strikeouts, two runs on five hits and no walks.
-Steven Wilson pitched a scoreless seventh to earn the win in his MLB debut.
+Steven Wilson pitched a scoreless seventh to earn the win in his major league debut.